 Every fall, the IRS announces changes to certain key financial figures for the upcoming year, based on the Consumer Price Index as of September 30.
 Here are a few of the highlights:

 The elective deferral (contribution) limit for employees who participate in 401(k), 403(b), and most 457 plans has increased by $1,000 to $20,500.
 The “catch-up” adjustment for those over age 50 remains unchanged at $6,500.
 The total limit for those over age 50 in 2022 will be $27,000.

 The contribution limits for Traditional and Roth IRAs remains unchanged at $6,000.
 The “catch-up” adjustment for those over age 50 also remains at $1,000, thus making the total contribution limit to be $7,000 for those over age 50.

-On November 6, the Center for Medicare and Medicaid (CMS) announced premiums for Medicare Part B for 2021 will be increasing $3.90 a month to $148.50.
-The annual deductible for Medicare Part B beneficiaries is increasing $5 to $203.
+On November 12, the Centers for Medicare and Medicaid Services announced that the Part B Medicare premiums will be increasing $21.60 to $170.10 for 2022.
+The annual deductible for Medicare Part B beneficiaries is increasing $30 from $203 to $233.

 Contact an Access Wealth advisor to discuss how these numbers impact your tax planning strategies.

 *This article is updated each year to reflect the most recent numbers.